 - Certified marriage certificate

-Note: You can't marry your first cousin, apply- or marry-by-proxy, or solemnize your own marriage.
+Caution: You can't marry your first cousin, apply-by-proxy, marry-by-proxy, or solemnize your own marriage.
 Blood tests ended in 1984.
 Common law marriage ended in 1917.

 1. Where and how to apply

 You must bring government-issued photo ID, such as a current driver's license, passport; or military, state, or tribal ID.
 Your residency is a non-issue.

 You may have to show a certified copy of your divorce decree if your divorce occurred less than 60 days before applying for your new marriage license.

 You can download the marriage license application.
 File in person, by fax, or by mail.
 You must pick up your license whichever way you file.
 It's held for one year.

 You must share your current and birth name, birthplace, address, phone, social security number (SSN), and marital history (start and end dates with places, and ex's name).